 Despite all other technological and doctrinal advances made on the modern battlefield, air superiority is still a major component in achieving total victory.

 The aircraft received its baptism of fire during World War 1 when fabric-over-wood monoplanes, biplanes and triplanes first took to the skies in combat.
-Since then, the military aircraft has evolved considerably relying on advanced stealth coatings and electronics, supercruise technology and precision-guided / fire-and-forget munitions.
+Since then, the warplane has evolved considerably, now relying on advanced stealth features and electronics, supercruise technology, and precision-guided / fire-and-forget munitions.
+All of the major defense players of the world field some sort of air service and, within this inventory, there has to be a versatile stable of aircraft types to accomplish various over-battlefield roles such as transport, Close-Air Support, air defense and the like.

-For the purposes of the GFP ranking, both fixed-wing and rotary-wing (helicopters) aircraft are factored in as are active aircraft from all branches of srvice (air force, army, navy, marines).
-All aircraft types are considered including basic / advanced trainers, transports, fighters, bombers, special missions platforms and the like.
-Aircraft currently on order (heading into the next year) are not taken into account.
+For the purposes of the GFP ranking, both fixed-wing and rotary-wing (helicopters) aircraft types are factored as are active aircraft from all branches of service (be they from the air force, army, navy, or marines, etc...).
+All aircraft types are considered including basic / advanced trainers, transports, fighters, bombers, special missions platforms and so forth.
+Aircraft currently on order (heading into the upcoming year) are NOT taken into account nor are those designed that remain under development.